The plot

 The characters form the heart of the story

 Shelly is a therapist who lives a sad, lonely life.
 Her husband John spends increased time away from home.
-She resents her adult son Dave because he lives at home and spends most days in his room getting high as he plays video games, he’s disrespectful to his mom, and has zero motivation to launch.
+She resents her adult son Dave because he lives at home and spends most days in his room getting high as he plays his guitar and video games, he’s disrespectful to his mom, and has zero motivation to launch.
 Shelly feels trapped, although she has trapped herself.
 She lives two lives, one where she has no idea what she’s doing or how to handle life, and another in which she appears to be a high-functioning woman who follows the rules of society, though she is always concerned with what others may think.

 She puts on her false face when away from home and acts how she believes people “should.”
 She has a rigid box of what is expected of people and is quick to judge those who do not live within this box.
 Shelly holds quite tightly to her religious beliefs, often quoting scripture.
 She lacks the ability to question anything regarding her beliefs.
 Shelly also happens to be a therapist.
 A sign in her shared waiting room reads, “Can you remember who you were before the world told you who you should be?” — Charles Bukowski.
 Shelly has no idea what this means.

-Luke and Becca are a healthy couple in counseling with Shelly and have an adopted son, James, who was placed with them at birth.
+Luke and Bella are a healthy couple in counseling with Shelly and have an adopted son, James, who was placed with them at birth.
 They met his biological mother who, when asked, suggested they name the baby James after his biological father who was in an intensive treatment center at the time.
-Luke and Becca are recovering Catholics, determined to raise their son differently than they were (in many aspects; not only religion).
+Luke and Bella are recovering Catholics, determined to raise their son differently than they were (in many aspects; not only religion).
 They believe in something, maybe God, the Divine, the universe, an inner knowing—nothing defined but something.
 They are in counseling because a friend suggested they give it a try to help them grow together as a couple.
-Shelly tells Becca and Luke things they "should" be doing differently; things Shelly thinks she "should" be doing yet does not.
+Shelly tells Bella and Luke things they "should" be doing differently; things Shelly thinks she "should" be doing yet does not.
 She convinces them that their adult son must leave home.
 They have clipped his wings.
 He has failed to launch and will not function well in society.

-Luke and Becca eventually tell James that their therapist Shelly said that he needs to leave, find a job, and live on his own.
+Luke and Bella eventually tell James that their therapist Shelly said that he needs to leave, find a job, and live on his own.
 He’s confused and asks, “Who the hell is Shelly?”
 James is fairly well adjusted and resilient": this is not what he had planned at this point in his life.
 He lets go of that attachment and knows he will be fine.
 His parents give him money to set him up with whatever he needs to begin living on his own and offer to help in whatever way they can.
 There is no anger or resentment.
 He leaves on good terms, confused, yet fine.
 He takes some time sitting by the water as he reflects.
 It occurs to him what he will do.
 We see him drive by a car dealership that is hiring.
 He sits at a desk; it appears he’s being interviewed.
 Next, we see him drive off in a sweet car as he pops on his sunglasses, cranks the music, and says, “Fuck Shelly.”

 James pulls out an envelope.
 It’s the address of his biological father, Jimmy.
 Jimmy lives in the middle of nowhere and has a modest, yet well-kept, rustic home surrounded by many acres.
 James pulls up to Jimmy’s home, he jumps right into it, saying he is sure Jimmy is his biological father.
 Jimmy is quirky and has a Zen persona.
 He’s calm, confused, yet accepting.
 He hugs James, chuckles, and says, “I wish I had known this before therapy this morning.”
 James looks at him with disgust as he asks, “Shelly?”
 They look at each other with puzzled expressions.